Javidan1997/dev_portfolio/README.md

-# dev_portfolio
-Dear Ms/Mr, Hear you can find my portfolio where I used different range of programming languages and tools.
-Enjoy :)
+**Dear Ms/Mr, Hear you can find my portfolio where I used different range of programming languages and tools.
+Enjoy :)**
-        World of Commissions - Automated Commission Calculator
+         **World of Commissions - Automated Commission Calculator**
 - **Automation of Commission Processes:** Effortlessly approve, send, and generate commission statements with automated workflows.
 Implement rule-based commission calculations and approval workflows